codeneuro/neurofinder/README.md

 ## download the training data for local exploration
 1. Visit the [local](https://github.com/codeneuro/neurofinder//tree/master/local) section of this repo
-2. Browse the [list](https://github.com/CodeNeuro/neurofinder/blob/master/local/datasets.md) of datasets for download
+2. Browse the [list](https://github.com/CodeNeuro/neurofinder/blob/master/local/DATASETS.md) of datasets for direct download
 2. Download one or more of them
 3. Use the example scripts to load and explore the data in your language of choice